emojicode/emojicode.github.io/src/reference/specification.md

 ### Package

-1. 8-bit unsigned integer: Number of characters.
+1. 16-bit unsigned integer: Number of characters.
 2. 8-bit unsigned integer *1.: ASCII characters representing the name of the package
 3. 16-bit unsigned integer: Required major version.
 4. 16-bit unsigned integer: Required minor version.
+5. 8-bit unsigned integer: 1 if the package requires a native binary to be loaded, 0 otherwise.
-5. 	*Class*__es__: The classes which belong to this package.
+6. 	*Class*__es__: The classes which belong to this package.

 ### Class